marc-aurai/kubernetes_tutorial/readme.md

 *The application makes use of my own pre-trained model (with the use of MLFlow).
 The model is not very accurate but this is not the purpose of this training, neither to bother you with training your own model.* </br>

 Furthermore, you will be introduced to MongoDB to create your own FREE database. </br>
-Test your Docker image with Docker.</br>
+Test your Docker image locally with Docker.</br>
 Create a Kubernetes cluster with the same Docker image. </br>
 The Kubernetes cluster contains the following: </br>
 * Deployment </br>